The House will vote on a measure to allow congressional staffers to unionize

 Pelosi's announcement comes weeks after more pressure from the Congressional Workers Union, which formally launched in February, to put the resolution to a vote.

-The CWU says that working conditions and burnout on the Hill have only gotten worse during the pandemic and the Jan.
-6 insurrection that took place last year.
+The union says that working conditions and burnout on the Hill have only gotten worse during the coronavirus pandemic and after last year's Jan.
+6 insurrection.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.